Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: Gadgets that Improve Gacha

-Although the statement is cryptic, Proposition~\ref{pro:expander} is a simple, natural generalization of Proposition~\ref{pro:serial} (see Figure~\ref{fig:expander}): We repeat the configuration matrix $A$ $R$ times, and ask every person to participate in $\rho$ random copies of $A$.
-In doing so, each person encodes her index $j \in [N]$ into a tuple $(j_1, \dotsc, j_R) \in [n]^R$, and pretends that her index is $j_r \in [n]$ when participating in the $r$th copy of $A$.
+Although the statement is cryptic, Proposition~\ref{pro:expander} is a simple, natural generalization of Proposition~\ref{pro:serial} in the following manner: We repeat the configuration matrix $A$ $\varrho$ times, and ask every person to participate in $\rho$ random copies of $A$, as shown in Figure~\ref{fig:serial}.
+In doing so, each person encodes her phone number $j \in [N]$ into a tuple $(j_1, \dotsc, j_\varrho) \in [n]^\varrho$, and pretends that her phone number is $j_r \in [n]$ when participating in the $r$th copy of $A$.

-Given the design philosophy in the last paragraph, let us explain the numerals $R k / 2 \rho$ and $n^{\rho/4}$.
-For why the number of sick people should be $K \coloneqq R k / 2 \rho$, consider a bipartite graph that consists of the people part and the copies-of-$A$ part (use Figure~\ref{fig:expander}).
-In this graph, $R$ is the number of $A$-vertices; $\rho$ is the degree of people-vertices; and $k$ is the maximal number of sick people that each copy of $A$ can handle.
-For ``safety'', we use a random bipartite graph and choose the parameters such that the expected number of sick people connected to each copy of $A$ is $k/2$.
-By edge-counting, the number of sick people we can safely find is about $R k / 2 \rho = K$.
+Given the design philosophy in the last paragraph, let us explain the numerals $\varrho k / 2 \rho$ and $n^{\rho/6}$.
+For why the number of sick people should be $K \coloneqq \varrho k / 2 \rho$, consider a random bipartite graph that consists of the people part and the copies-of-$A$ part (cf.\ Figure~\ref{fig:serial}).
+In this graph, $\varrho$ is the number of $A$-vertices; $\rho$ is the degree of people-vertices; and $k$ is the maximal number of sick people that each copy of $A$ can handle.
+For ``safety'', we choose the parameters such that the expected number of sick people connected to each copy of $A$ is $k/2$.
+By edge-counting, the number of sick people we can safely find is about $\varrho k / 2 \rho \eqqcolon K$.

-For why the population should be $N \coloneqq n^{\rho/4}$, consider the following back-of-the-envelop computation.
-Out of the $\rho$ copies of $A$ a sick person participates in, we hope that $\rho/2$ or more copies can decode successfully.
-Because each copy of $A$ provides $\nu = \log_2 n$ bits of information, we are expected to receive $\rho \nu / 2$ bits of information regarding the identity of each sick person.
-Reusing the idea of Section~\ref{sec:fold}, we use half of the bits ($\rho \nu / 4$) to encode the birthday and the other half to encode the phone number.
-Hence, we can handle a population of $n^{\rho/4} = N$.
+For why the population should be $N \coloneqq n^{\rho/6}$, consider the following back-of-the-envelop computation.
+Out of the $\rho$ copies of $A$ a sick person participates in, we hope that $\rho/3$ or more copies can decode successfully.\footnote{ Any fraction can replace $1/6$; for instance, Lemma~\ref{lem:concentrate} has $\sqrt\nu / 3 \div 4\sqrt\nu = 1/12$.} Because each copy of $A$ provides $\nu = \log_2 n$ bits of information, we expect receiving $\rho \nu / 3$ bits of information regarding the identity of each sick person.
+Reusing the idea of Section~\ref{sec:fold}, we use half of the bits ($\rho \nu / 6$) to encode birthday and the other half to encode phone number.
+Hence, we can handle a population of $n^{\rho/6} \eqqcolon N$.

 We can now present the formal proof.